jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 ### Power Rolls
 - When the chat display of the roll result is expanded by clicking on it, the "Half Critical" and "No C" buttons are displayed.
+- Clicking on the "Half" button will calculate and redisplay the results with no critical, half damage, and be half damage effective.
+Click it again to return the results to the original state.
-- Clicking on the "Half Critical" button will calculate and redisplay the results with no critical, half damage, and be half damage effective.
+- Clicking on the "Half Critical" button will calculate and redisplay the results with critical, half damage, and be half damage effective.
 Click it again to return the results to the original state.
 - Clicking on the "No C" will calculate and redisplay the result without criticals.
 Click it again to return the results to the original state.
 - The "Half Critical" button is not displayed in the roll results if "Half" is checked in the item's details.
 This is not supported due to the possibility of additional rolls.
 - The "No C" button is not displayed in the roll result when the item is set to not have a critical value in the item details.
 This is not supported due to the possibility of additional rolls.